PSebaRaj/CPSC-490-Cribbage/README.md

 ## Running
 Utilize the `Play` class to play against any combination of agents available in this codebase.
 If you have selected CFR agent (thrower or pegger), please have the appropriate thrownodes and/or pegnodes ready to provide to the agent, stored in the project root folder.

+Remember, the git branch that you are in dictates positional play.
+To benchmark and play against greater game state unaware agents, utilize the `main` branch.
+To benchmark and play against greater game state aware agents, utilize the `positional-play` branch.